FRAMED: An AutoML Approach for Structural Performance Prediction of Bicycle Frames: Dataset Analysis

 \subsection{Exploring the Performance Space}

-Through our simulations, we captured ten structural performance values for each of the 4101 geometrically valid bicycle frames.
-To make for easier visualization, we explore a subset of this space with five of these ten performance values: Dropout displacement during in-plane loading, bottom bracket displacement during transverse loading, bottom bracket rotation during eccentric loading, safety factor during in-plane loading, and weight.
-Additionally, we consider a subset of 780 models randomly selected from the 4101.
-Figure~\ref{fig:Validity_Pairplot} shows a visualization of this subset, with histograms over each performance parameter and scatterplots over each pair of performance parameters.
+Through our simulations, we captured ten structural performance values for each of the 4118 geometrically valid bicycle frames.
+Using a minimum Factor of Safety (FoS) threshold of 1.0, we can immediately identify bicycles that fail under reasonable load cases.
+3419 of 4118 frames simulated fail under at least one of the loading cases, a reminder of the difficult balance of parameters and the complexity of the bicycle design problem.
+Designers may often not anticipate that a particular bicycle design is structurally deficient until physically testing the frame.
+To make for easier visualization, we explore the design space with a subset of five of the ten performance values: Dropout displacement during in-plane loading, bottom bracket displacement during transverse loading, bottom bracket rotation during eccentric loading, safety factor during in-plane loading, and weight.
+Figure~\ref{fig:Validity_Pairplot} shows a visualization of this subset, with Kernel Density Estimate plots over each performance parameter and scatterplots over each pair of performance parameters.
+Note that we take absolute values of deflection values (Simulation 1 deflections can be positive or negative).
 Additionally, points and histograms are organized based on bicycle frame model validity.
 In this case, we take a frame model to be valid if both safety factor values measured (one not shown) are greater than 1.
 Additionally, we label three bicycle frames on these plots to analyze in the following section.
 Based on these plots, we can make several observations.
-For example, looking at this histograms, we see that the distributions of deflections for valid bicycle frames are much more densely centered around 0 than for invalid frames (In general, valid frames have smaller deflection magnitudes).
-We can also see that the two distributions align very closely for mass and are drastically different for safety factors.
+For example, looking at these histograms, we see that valid bicycle frames tend to have much smaller deflections than invalid frames.
+We can also see that the two distributions over mass align very closely.
 Based on the scatterplots, we can also observe some correlations between objectives.
 For example, heavier models tend to have deflections with smaller magnitudes.
-We discuss these correlations in more detail below.